stoncle/CHQPullToRefresh/README.md

         // prepend data to dataSource, insert cells at top of table view
         // call [collectionView.pullToRefreshView stopAnimating] when done
     }];
-###Adding Pull to Refresh with a Theme
-    [collectionView addPullToRefreshWithActionHandler:^{
-        // prepend data to dataSource, insert cells at top of table view
-        // call [collectionView.pullToRefreshView stopAnimating] when done
-    } WithCurrentTheme:CHQRefreshThemeDefault];
-###Adding Pull to Refresh with a Theme and a configurator
-    [collectionView addPullToRefreshWithActionHandler:^{
-        // prepend data to dataSource, insert cells at top of table view
-        // call [collectionView.pullToRefreshView stopAnimating] when done
-    } WithCurrentTheme:CHQRefreshThemeDefault WithConfigurator:[[CHQPullToRefreshConfigurator alloc]init]];
-###Adding Pull to Refresh with gif picture
-    [_collectionView addPullToRefreshWithActionHandler:^{
-        // prepend data to dataSource, insert cells at top of table view
-        // call [collectionView.pullToRefreshView stopAnimating] when done
-        });
-    } WithProgressImageName:@"cat.gif" RefreshingImageName:@"run@2x.gif"];
-###Adding Pull to Refresh with gif picture and a configurator
-    [_collectionView addPullToRefreshWithActionHandler:^{
-        // prepend data to dataSource, insert cells at top of table view
-        // call [collectionView.pullToRefreshView stopAnimating] when done
-        });
-    } WithProgressImageName:@"cat.gif" RefreshingImageName:@"run@2x.gif"                        WithConfigurator:[[CHQPullToRefreshConfigurator alloc]init]];
 ###Adding Infinite Scrolling
     [tableView addInfiniteScrollingWithActionHandler:^{
     // append data to data source, insert new cells at the end of table view